 Article Translations: (Spanish)

-Playgrounds and outdoor play equipment offer kids fresh air, friends, and exercise.
-So it's important for parents to make sure that faulty equipment, improper surfaces, and careless behavior don't ruin the fun.
+Playgrounds and outdoor play equipment offer kids fresh air, friends, fun, and exercise.
+But it's important to make sure that faulty equipment, improper surfaces, and unsafe behavior don't ruin the fun.

 Each year, more than 200,000 kids are treated in hospital ERs for playground-related injuries.
-Many of these accidents can be prevented with the proper supervision.
+Many of these accidents can be prevented with careful supervision.

-You can make the playground entertaining and safe for your kids by checking equipment for potential hazards and following some simple safety guidelines.
+You can make the playground entertaining and safe for your kids by checking equipment for possible hazards and following some simple safety guidelines.

 And teaching kids how to play safely is important: If they know the rules of the playground, they're less likely to get hurt.

-Adult supervision can help prevent injuries by making sure kids properly use playground equipment and don't engage in unsafe behavior around it.
-If an injury does occur, an adult can assist the child and administer any needed first aid right away.
+Adults can help prevent injuries by making sure kids properly use playground equipment.
+If an injury does happen, an adult can help the child and give any needed first aid right away.

 Kids should always have adult supervision on the playground.
-Young kids (and sometimes older ones) can't always gauge distances properly and aren't capable of foreseeing dangerous situations by themselves.
-Older kids like to test their limits on the playground, so it's important for an adult to be there to keep them in check.
+Keep your eyes on young kids (and sometimes older ones) because they can't always be sure of distance and may not expect dangerous situations.
+Older kids like to test their limits on the playground, so it's important for an adult to keep them in check.

 Before you visit a playground, check to make sure that play areas are designed to allow an adult to clearly see kids while they're playing on all the equipment.